Quantum Techniques for Stochastic Mechanics: Annihilation and creation operators

-while all the rest have zero derivative at this moment.
+Since $\Psi = \sum_{n = 0}^\infty \psi_n(t) z^n$, this implies that the coefficients of our formal power series are changing like this: while all the rest have zero derivative at this moment.
 And that's exactly right!
 See, $\psi_{n+1}(t)$ is the probability of having one more rabbit, and this is going up at rate 1.
 Meanwhile, $\psi_n(t)$ is the probability of having $n$ rabbits, and this is going down at the same rate.

 \begin{problem} Show that with this Hamiltonian and any initial conditions, the master equation predicts that the expected number of rabbits grows linearly. \end{problem}